-Jim Curry is a member of the Firm’s Washington, D.C. office and a shareholder in the Energy and Natural Resources Group.
-Mr. Curry represents clients in pipeline safety matters at the Pipeline and Hazardous Materials Safety Administration (PHMSA), state commissions, and the federal courts.
-His nationwide practice covers compliance and strategic counseling, policy, audit preparation, incident response, enforcement, and litigation.
+Jim Curry is the Managing Shareholder of the Firm’s Washington, D.C. office and a member of the Energy and Natural Resources, Environmental and Transportation Safety groups.
+He focuses his practice primarily in Pipeline and HazMat Safety and Motor Vehicle Safety, Regulatory and Compliance.
+Mr. Curry represents clients in a variety of transportation safety and energy matters, including matters at the Pipeline and Hazardous Materials Safety Administration (PHMSA), state commissions, and federal courts.
+His nationwide practice covers compliance and strategic counseling, policy, inspection preparation, internal audits, due diligence, enforcement, and litigation.
 Mr. Curry has experience in all sectors of the pipeline industry, including gas transmission, gathering and distribution, oil, NGL and products pipelines, LNG facilities, and products and chemicals terminals.
-He also counsels clients on infrastructure cost recovery issues, and PHMSA and Federal Railroad Administration hazardous materials and rail safety matters.
+He also counsels clients on motor vehicle safety issues arising under the National Highway Traffic Safety Administration’s (NHTSA) regulatory programs, and PHMSA and Federal Railroad Administration (FRA) hazardous materials and rail safety matters.

-As a former PHMSA attorney, Mr. Curry represented the agency in pipeline safety enforcement cases, collaborating with engineers to develop enforcement cases.
-He was also involved in the development of rulemakings, regulatory interpretations, special permit reviews, and congressional testimony.
-Mr. Curry served as a presiding official at agency hearings, and prepared final orders and decisions on petitions for reconsideration.
+As a former PHMSA attorney, Mr. Curry represented the agency in pipeline safety enforcement matters arising in the Western Region, collaborating with agency engineers to pursue dozens of cases.
+He was also involved in the development of rulemakings, interpretations, special permits, and congressional testimony.
 In his enforcement role, Mr. Curry worked closely with the U.S. Department of Justice and the U.S. Environmental Protection Agency on complex pipeline litigation involving claims under the Pipeline Safety Act, Clean Water Act, and Clean Air Act.
 These efforts led to a significant civil Consent Decree addressing crude oil pipelines on Alaska’s North Slope.
-Today, Mr. Curry uses this experience to help clients identify options and develop solutions to pipeline safety challenges.
+Mr. Curry also served as a presiding official at agency hearings, and prepared final orders and decisions on petitions for reconsideration.
+Today, Mr. Curry relies on this experience to build comprehensive strategies to help clients achieve their safety regulatory objectives.

-Mr. Curry earned his B.S. from Boston University is 2001.
-He received his J.D. from Seton Hall University School of Law in 2005.
-During law school he was law clerk for the U.S. Department of Justice’s Environmental Enforcement Section and a judicial intern for The Honorable Peter F. Boggia in the Superior Court of Bergen County, New Jersey.
+Mr. Curry earned his B.S. from Boston University is 2001, and his J.D. from Seton Hall University School of Law in 2005.
+During law school he was law clerk for the U.S. Department of Justice’s Environment and Natural Resources Division, Environmental Enforcement Section and a judicial intern for The Honorable Peter F. Boggia in the Superior Court of Bergen County, New Jersey.